contact@blackcoffeerobotics.com

 In earlier articles, we explored the benefits of using simulations in robotics application development and the integration of gaming engines like Unity with ROS/ROS2.
 In this article, we will delve into Webots, a widely used simulator in the robotics world.
 We present its user-friendly interface, some core concepts, integration with ROS2, and delve into the challenges encountered while using the SLAM-Toolbox with a LiDAR sensor.

-The bulk of our work at Black Coffee Robotics involves working with autonomous industrial arms and mobile robots.
+The bulk of our work at Black Coffee Robotics involves working with autonomous mobile robots and industrial arms.
 While there are several metrics for considering a given simulator, our interest was in evaluating the world and robot models, available sensors, ease of installation/use, and ROS(2) integration in the context of an industrial use case.

 One of the primary targets for Webots is researchers and it is apparent in their arsenal of pre-built robots.
 In addition to wheeled robots, they also provide ready-to-build applications on top of provided hexapods, humanoids, and even salamanders.